-1.20 The submission draft Neighbourhood Plan, was consulted on for six weeks (from 4th February to 20th March 2023).
+1.20 This is the submission draft Neighbourhood Plan, which was consulted on for six weeks (from 4th February to 20th March 2023).
 Details can be found in the Consultation Statement that is submitted with the Neighbourhood Plan.
 Responses were collated and amendments made before being submitted to East Suffolk Council.
-Once consulted on it was examined by an Independent Neighbourhood Plan Examiner.
-Following the successful examination, a referendum of residents on the Electoral Roll will be held to vote on whether the Plan should be used by East Suffolk Council when deciding planning applications.
+Once consulted on it will be examined by an Independent Neighbourhood Plan Examiner.
+Following the examination, and subject to the Examiner's response, a referendum of residents on the Electoral Roll will be held to vote on whether the Plan should be used by East Suffolk Council when deciding planning applications.